xu-cheng/latex-action/README.md

 * `working_directory`

-    The working directory for `texliveonfly` to be invoked.
+    The working directory for the LaTeX engine.

 * `compiler`

-    The LaTeX engine to used by `texliveonfly`.
+    The LaTeX engine to be invoked.
 By default, [`latexmk`](https://ctan.org/pkg/latexmk) is used, which automates the process of generating LaTeX documents by issuing the appropriate sequence of commands to be run.

 * `args`

-    The extra arguments to be passed to the compiler by `texliveonfly`.
+    The extra arguments to be passed to the LaTeX engine.
 By default, it is `-pdf -file-line-error -interaction=nonstopmode`.
 This tells `latexmk` to use `pdflatex`.
 Refer to [`latexmk` document](http://texdoc.net/texmf-dist/doc/support/latexmk/latexmk.pdf) for more information.

-* `extra_packages`

-    The extra packages to be installed by [`tlmgr`](https://www.tug.org/texlive/tlmgr.html) separated by space.
-For example, `extra_packages: "cm-super biblatex-ieee"` will install packages `cm-super` and `biblatex-ieee` explicitly.

 * `extra_system_packages`